FrancesCoronel/personal-website-v3/_posts/2015-08-30-fullstack-academy-reflections.md

     - projects
     - reflections
     - time
-excerpt: At the end of the day, I’m really grateful I was able to enjoy everything Fullstack Academy has to offer, from Ladies Lunches, my learning team laughs, eye opening pair programming sessions, and the awesome people.
 ---

 So during my last few days of Fullstack, I was feeling a little something like this… {#reflectiononfullstackacademy}